gfleuri/SixFlagsAdventure/README.md

 Enter a username to play with and follow the directions.
 Enter command 'help' or 'h' to see all CMDS, and 'look' or 'l' to see the room name, floor name, items in the room, and the items in  your inventory.

+Game Commands:

-take (item)   - take items from room          drop (item)   - drop items from inventory
+take (item)   - take items from room

+drop (item)   - drop items from inventory

 use (item)    - use item from inventory